Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Implementation and Analysis

 \subsection{Complexity Analysis}

-\myparagraph{Time complexity} Searching with HNSW is in $O(n'd)$-time, where $n'$ is the number of visited nodes during the search.
+\myparagraph{Time complexity} Searching with HNSW takes $O(n'Md)$ time, where $n'$ is the number of visited nodes.
 Although a rigorous analysis of $n'$ remains an open problem, $n'$ can be roughly estimated as $O(M\log n)$, where $2M$ is the maximum out-degree.
-In contrast, the complexity of PAG is $O(n'L + \gamma n'd)$, where $L \ll d$ is the user-specified parameter and $\gamma \le 0.5$ denotes the ratio of nodes that passed the PRT-PES test relative to the total number of candidates checked. $\gamma$ is small in practice (generally $< 0.2$), and is smaller than the ratio in PEOs and KS2, because TFB ensures that the threshold increases incrementally rather than being set to the furthest distance w.r.t. a full priority queue.
+In contrast, the complexity of PAG is $O(n'ML + \gamma Mn'd)$, where $L \ll d$ is the user-specified parameter and $\gamma $ denotes the ratio of nodes that passed the projection-based test relative to the total number of candidates checked. $\gamma$ is small in practice (generally below 0.2).